OriBenAmram/OriBenAmram/README.md

 • 🧲 A people's person and a tech lover.
 Autodidact, ambitious, and a team player!

-• 🌴 Proficient in building single-page apps.
+• 🌴 Proficient in building single-page apps (At the moment I work as an **instructor in Coding Academy**).

 • 🎯 High self-disciplined with a constant drive for professional excellence.